Sustainability

 100% biodegradable cornstarch straws

-The festival consumes approximately 380,000 straws in each edition.
-Replacing them with biodegradable materials, we avoid dumping 300 kg of plastic onto the planet every year.
+The festival uses approximately 380,000 straws in each edition.
+By replacing them with biodegradable materials, we avoid releasing 300 kilos of plastic into the planet each year.

 Water points to reduce plastic

-We started our policy to reduce the use of plastic bottles at the festival.
-To achieve this, we promote water points to reusable refill glasses and bottles with cold water (available with or without gas) filtered through osmosis.
+We began our policy to reduce the use of plastic bottles at the festival.
+To achieve this, we introduced water points where reusable cups and bottles can be refilled with cold micro-filtered and osmotized water (available with or without gas).

 2018